medialab/xan/docs/cmd/plot.md

                                to draw them on screen.
 This transforms the plot into a sort of heatmap, if you will.
 Run `xan help gradients` to show available gradients.
 Does not work when plotting multiple series.
     --density-scale <scale>    Apply a scale to the density gradient.
-Can be one of "lin", "log", "log2", "log10" or "log(custom_base)" like "log(2.5)".
+Can be one of "lin", "pow", "sqrt", "pow(custom_exponent)" like "pow(4.5)", "log",
+                               "log2", "log10" or "log(custom_base)" like "log(2.5)".
                                [default: lin]
     --color <when>             When to color the output using ANSI escape codes.